 Crunching The Numbers The human brain is a supercomputer unlike anything mankind has ever been able to design.
 Though technology doubles on itself every eighteen months, much how Moore’s Law describes, it has still yet to reach the potential of the mind.
 Still, it is ever advancing onward, and scientists believe a “singularity” will come.
 This singularity will be the point at which artificial intelligence surpasses human intelligence.
 Thankfully, this event horizon is still several digital twilight hours away.
 In the meantime, the kind of technological development seen in the 21st century is quickly optimizing medical understanding and procedures by providing practitioners the requisite tools.
 One of those tools is digital information compendiums kept in blogs and on niche-centered websites.
 The kind of information available to someone who knows what to look for is essentially endless, giving practitioners more treatment ammunition than ever.
 Additionally, as discoveries are made, they are more quickly disseminated.

-Health IT has essentially created a new ecosystem that is helping to improve the lives of patients, while also making life easier for physicians.
-In the past, if a patient was sick or needed help with anything, they either had to make an appointment to see a doctor, or drop in at the emergency room.
+Health IT has essentially created a new ecosystem that helps improve the lives of patients while also making life easier for physicians.
+In the past, if a patient was sick or needed help with anything, they either had to make an appointment to see a doctor or drop in at the emergency room.
 Patients can now, however, take advantage of the technology available to speed up care.
-It is now possible for patients to receive a diagnosis from a remote area by receiving a consultation via video chat.
-Patients also have access to health wearables which can help to monitor everything from heart rate to blood glucose levels.
-The data from these devices can be sent immediately to health care providers to ensure a patient is in adequate health.
+It is now possible for patients to receive a remote area diagnosis by receiving a consultation via video chat.
+Patients also have access to health wearables which can help monitor everything from heart rate to blood glucose levels.
+The data from these devices can be sent immediately to health care providers to ensure a patient is an inadequate health.

 There is no doubt that as everything else is evolving with new technology, medicine is too.
 The issue is that in the US, our medical system is broken and the insurance companies are too rigid.
 Doctors and other medical personnel have managed to work even with these difficulties and still provide patient care that is excellent along with new techniques that are successful.
 With the advance of biomedical research, doctors will be able to better tackle health issues in ways that are cost effective.
 Automation is only one area where there is new technology coming to the fore.
 Because of this advancement, linear actuators are being used more often as opposed to hydraulic and pneumatic systems.
 They range in size from very small to very large ones.
 Aside from the changes that technology has seen, there are quite a few other reasons that have made these actuators necessary, such as the ever growing need for power assisted seating and motorized wheelchairs.

 Imaging Cameras improving cancer surgery Every year, 14 million people are diagnosed with cancer; of those, around eight million will die.
 Cancer is one of the leading causes of death worldwide; across the globe, doctors and scientists are fighting to reduce the number of cancer deaths by detecting cancer early and promoting new ways of battling it.
-In the past, imaging technologies such as radiography, magnetic resonance imaging and computed tomography have proved vital in the fight against cancer, helping doctors to diagnose the disease quickly to increase the chance of recovery.
+In the past, imaging technologies such as radiography, magnetic resonance imaging, and computed tomography have proved vital in the fight against cancer, helping doctors to diagnose the disease quickly to increase the chance of recovery.
 Now, near-infrared fluorescence (NRF) has emerged as a new, powerful imaging tool in the battle against cancer.
-NRF imaging is used during surgery to enable surgeons to easily distinguish between healthy tissue and cancerous tissue.
+NRF imaging is used during surgery to enable surgeons to distinguish between healthy tissue and cancerous tissue easily.
 Surgery is a highly effective method of treating cancer patients, but its success rate depends largely on how much of the cancer is removed; if cancer cells remain in the body after surgery, the surgery’s success rate is greatly diminished.
-Advocates of NRF hope the technique will give surgeons greater visibility of cancer margins and thereby increase their ability to precisely remove cancerous tissue.
-Companies such as andor.com are researching how we can…
+Advocates of NRF hope the technique will give surgeons greater visibility of cancer margins and increase their ability to remove cancerous tissue precisely.
+Companies such as andor.com are researching how we can implement…

 Ultrasound waves are acoustic pressure waves that interact with propagation media.
 Ultrasound visualization is typically based on wave reflectance from regions with different acoustic properties.
 When a wave meets different acoustic media, part of it transmits further while others reflect.
 This happens due to different acoustic impedance.
 The ration between reflected and transmitted energy purely depends on the difference in acoustic impedance in both regions.
 As you can see each material can be characterized by its acoustic impedance Z which is equal to ultrasound speed v and material density r.